IsraelGboluwaga/KongaPay-Web-SDK/README.md

 ######OPTIONS Definition:
 **buttonSize :** specifies the size, in pixels, of the KongPay button you’ll want to appear on your site.
 It defaults to 140px if not provided.
 Integer (optional).

+**id:** id of container to show the KongaPay button (can be used if you want to create multiple buttons on one page)

 **merchantId:** Your KongaPay merchant_id provided by KongaPay.
 String (Maximum of 15 characters)

 **merchantName:** Your Company Name as you want it to appear on the Popup.
 String (Maximum of 20 characters).